St. Andrew’s – A Brief History

 Weather in Prince Edward County was frequently a challenge, for clergy and parishioners alike.
 One memorable Christmas, the youth of St. Andrew’s traveled to Hillier to perform in a Christmas concert and were unable to travel home.
 In that year of 1916, there was still a passenger railway through the County.
 Having traveled by train from Wellington to Hillier, the group ended up snow-bound overnight in the Hillier station.
 Weather can still be a challenge, more than one hundred years later.
 Following two years of Christmas services being locked down by the COVID-19 pandemic, St. Andrew’s parishioners again had to face Christmas away from the church in December of 2022 when a mighty storm shut down power, downed trees, and closed roads over Christmas.

-Pictures courtesy of the Marjorie Wiltse Collection
+Pictures courtesy of Tracy Douglas

 Social activities and community missions were a key part of church life from early on, with Christmas concerts and summer picnics enjoyed by all.
 Soon a Sunday school was begun.
 In 1893, the Women’s Auxiliary was formed to raise money for missions.
 Then in 1969, The Guild and The Women’s Auxiliary joined to create The Anglican Church Women.
 The ACW is still active today at St. Andrew’s.